limitlessloop/vets.gov-status/scripts/migration_status/PPMT.md

 VIPR ID created               | Complete    | V18-00176-000
 VIPR workbook (tab for cloud) 100% completed              |     | Not applicable; not yet deployed EPMO IA analysis completed              |      |
-ECSO wave migration designated              | Yellow   | originally planned july; updated to Planned Wave 2 (sept); but may change due to a recent architecture change
+ECSO wave migration designated              | Red  | originally planned july 2018; moved to Wave 2 (sept); but may change again due to a recent architecture change
 EPMO PM assigned              | Complete    | Gina Williams-Davis; Grant Turner Confirmed adequate funding and resources in place for migration based on ROM              | Complete   | Decision finalized: migrate to cloud, decommission obsolete / duplicate system, or waiver (stay as is)   | Complete  | This system is part of larger RPPTS system; plan is to eventually decommission larger system once compoents are migrated